Zika fever: Prevention

-The CDC also recommends strategies for controlling mosquitoes such as eliminating standing water, repairing septic tanks and using screens on doors and windows.
+The CDC also recommends strategies for controlling mosquitoes, such as eliminating standing water, repairing septic tanks, and using screens on doors and windows.
 Spraying insecticide is used to kill flying mosquitoes and larvicide can be used in water containers.

 Because Zika virus can be sexually transmitted, men who have gone to an area where Zika fever is occurring should be counseled to either abstain from sex or use condoms for 6 months after travel if their partner is pregnant or could potentially become pregnant.
 Breastfeeding is still recommended by the WHO, even by women who have had Zika fever.
 There have been no recorded cases of Zika transmission to infants through breastfeeding, though the replicative virus has been detected in breast milk.

-When returning from travel, with or without symptoms, it is suggested that prevention of mosquito bites continue for 3 weeks in order reduce the risk of virus transmission to uninfected mosquitos.
+When returning from travel, with or without symptoms, it is suggested that prevention of mosquito bites continue for 3 weeks to reduce the risk of virus transmission to uninfected mosquitoes.